interstar/cardigan-bay/bedrock/extramarkupexamples.md

 ### Tables

-Quick and dirty "Double-comma notation" for tabular data
+Quick and dirty "Double-comma notation" for tabular data.

 **month**,, **apples**,, **oranges**,, **bananas**,, **lemons** jan,, 143,, 533,, 23,, 66
 feb,, 77,, 342,, 34,, 99
 mar,, 290,, 200,, 37,, 48

+Any line with pairs of commas (ie. ,<!-->,) is considered to be a table, with the double-commas as column separators.

 ----